Writing C# Functions

 hypar publish

 again.
-Then we'll return to our workflow on Hypar, and reload the page to update the function.
+Then we'll return to our workflow on Hypar, and reload the page to update the Function.
 You may have to adjust a slider value to cause the function to recompute.

 This diagram summarizes the steps we've taken to edit and update our function: